 The amendments address the conflict between IFRS 10 and IAS 28 in dealing with the loss of control of a subsidiary that is sold or contributed to an associate or joint venture.
 The amendments clarify that the gain or loss resulting from the sale or contribution of assets that constitute a business, as defined in IFRS 3, between an investor and its associate or joint venture, is recognized in full.
-Any gain or loss resulting from the sale or contribution of assets that do not constitute a business, however, is recognized only to the extent of unrelated investors' interests in the associate or joint venture.
-These amendments must be applied prospectively and are effective for annual periods beginning on or after 1 January 2016, with early adoption permitted.
+Any gain or loss resulting from the sale or constitute a business, however, is recognized only to the extent of unrelated investors' interests in the associate or joint venture.
+These amendments were applied prospectively and are effective for annual periods beginning on or after 1 January 2016.

-These amendments are not expected to have any impact on the Company.
-These amendments must be applied retrospectively and are effective for annual periods beginning on or after 1 January 2016, with early adoption permitted.
-These amendments are not expected to have any impact on the Company.
+These amendments were applied retrospectively and are effective for annual periods beginning on or after 1 January 2016.
+These amendments did not have any impact on the Company.